Xeonzilla/tessera-ui.github.io/docs/en/components/switch.md

 - `args: impl Into<SwitchArgs>`

   This argument configures the style of the `switch` component, including size, color, border, and other properties.
-Use `SwitchArgsBuilder` to construct it.
+You can use `SwitchArgsBuilder` to construct it.

 - `state: Arc<RwLock<SwitchState>>`